© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval cross base 780m south west of Arkwright Plantation is a scheduled monument protected by Historic England under reference 1019295.
 View the official record →

-The Medieval cross base located 780 metres south west of Arkwright Plantation in Derbyshire is a scheduled ancient monument representing a category of wayside crosses that proliferated across the English landscape during the medieval period.
+Medieval cross base 780m south west of Arkwright Plantation is a stone monument dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019295.

 Medieval cross base 780m south west of Arkwright Plantation is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019295.